a-vzhik/DpiManagement/README.md

 ```

 # Commands
-**Get-Dpi** - gets the current DPI in percents.
+**Get-Dpi** - gets current screen DPI in percents.

-**Set-Dpi** - sets the DPI, given in percents.
+**Set-Dpi** - sets screen DPI, given in percents.
 By default this command doesn't logoff from the system, but you can use *-AutoReboot* switch parameter to force logoff.

 **Switch-Dpi** - switches DPI in the given list one-by-one based on the current DPI.
 This command sets DPI with *-AutoReboot* switch, so changes are applied immidiately.